leandrolimadeveloper/api-node-without-framework/README.md

 ## 📋 About

-User API (CRUD) built using Node.js without any framework, with the goal of learning and demonstrating how Node works under the hood, focusing on its internal workings.
+User API built using Node.js without any framework, focused on exploring how Node works under the hood and how core HTTP concepts are implemented from scratch.

-The API allows to create, update, delete, and retrieve data using filters.
-The repository also inclues some code files about Streams, which Node is known for being very good at.
+The API supports creating, updating, deleting, and retrieving users with basic filtering.
+The repository also includes experiments with Node.js Streams to explore performance and data handling.

 ## 🌐 Technologies